Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/bump-dependencies.rst

 Some plugins has lot of legacy and some bumps will be painful, the main aim of it is to work with a best effort cost:

  - we try to apply bump
- - if it fail we will purse the bump only if it's easy, if not the bump must be discussed with the rest of team, and eventually added in backlog to plan it
+ - if it fails we will pursue the bump only if it's easy, if not the bump must be discussed with the rest of team, and eventually added in backlog to plan it

 How to detect outdated dependencies in a plugin?
 ------------------------------------------------